kimberkay/currency-exchanger-new/README.md

 ## Description

-_This simple website will take the amount in USD that you input and convert it to the currencies listed_
+_This simple website will take the amount in USD that you input and convert it to the amount of the currency selected_

 ## Setup/Installation Requirements